top of page

 1. AI-Generated Content and Copyright: Tread Carefully!

 In most Western legal systems, AI-generated content cannot be copyrighted by the prompter.
 Since only humans can own copyright, AI-generated text, music, and images are generally considered public domain.
 This means anyone can use it, including you!
-However, there are still legal implications, particularly when it comes to research papers and books, as where copyright protection matters.
+However, there are important legal implications, particularly when it comes to research papers and books, as where copyright protection matters.

-2. Navigate the Grey Areas of AI in Scholarly Publishing:
+2. Navigate the Grey Areas of AI in Scholarly Publishing

 Policies around AI use in scholarly publishing vary widely.
 Publishers generally allow basic author support using AI (e.g. refining grammar, sentence structure) but require editorial approval for anything beyond basic support.
 Remember, manipulating research data or crediting generative AI as an author is strictly prohibited.

-3. Keep Confidentiality Top of Mind:
+3. Keep Confidentiality Top of Mind

 By default, many AI models can use your prompts as part of their training data.
 This could mean confidential drafts or unpublished research papers might end up as part of the AI's big brain.
 To mitigate this, avoid inputting confidential material, and make sure to disable data-sharing settings if the platform allows.

-4. Never Rely on AI as a Truth Machine:
+4. Never Rely on AI as a Truth Machine

 These sophisticated statistical models predict the next most likely word based on context, but they are not infallible.
 AI models can confidently produce incorrect information (“hallucinations”), sometimes with hilarious consequences.
 Always double-check AI-generated content for accuracy!